rhinoswirl/webostv-research/self-troubleshoot/factory-reset.md

 Upon rebooting, you will see the getting started screen.

-## Currepted db8 maindb database (or luna bus not running)
+## Corrupted db8 maindb database

 Upon booting, the system tries to check the health status of the `maindb` (`/usr/bin/check_settings_db_health.py`).

 For this, it calls `luna://com.webos.settingsservice/getSystemSettings` to check for the country and locale settings.

-If the process does not return correct information, the system will assume that the database is corrupted (even though this can also just be a problem in luna-bus not working correctly, as was my case).
+If the process does not return correct information, the system will assume that the database is corrupted.

 Upon this failure, it will create the `/mnt/lg/cmn_data/settingsservice/factory_reset` file and run `/usr/lib/db8/bin/errorOpenMainDb.bash`.